Buying a new CPU can be a daunting task when building a new PC, especially if this is your first time.

 The best thing about AMD Ryzen 7 2700 is that it does come with overclocking potential, and for those who do not know, it also boasts an impressive 8 core, 16 thread configuration.

 During my testing of the AMD Ryzen 7 2700, it was pretty evident that the 2700 is much faster than most of the previous generation Ryzen CPUs.
 This is surprising because Intel does not walk the same path, and most of their updates are iterative.

-Instead of launching an all new platform, and cutting the support for the older one; AMD did everyone better and made the Ryzen 2 backward compatible with older motherboards, and just that, they even launched newer 400 series motherboards for those who want to completely upgrade.
+Instead of launching an all new platform and cutting the support for the older one, AMD did everyone better and made the Ryzen 2 backward compatible with older motherboards, and not just that, they even launched newer 400 series motherboards for those who want to completely upgrade.